theofidry/console/README.md

 Key differences:

 - Implement interfaces instead of extending classes
-- An `IO` object which provides typed arguments and options
-- An `IO` object instead of an input & output object
+- Leverages an `IO` object instead of Input + Output + SymfonyStyle which offers:
+    - The API of SymfonyStyle but still access to the Input and Output objects
+    - A typed API for arguments and options

 ## Table of Contents